omshub/data/README.md

 ### Automated Scraping

-The GitHub Actions workflow runs automatically every 30 minutes during registration hours (6am-11pm UTC) and commits data to the `data/` folder.
+The GitHub Actions workflow runs automatically every 30 minutes and commits data to the `data/` folder.

 To trigger manually:
 1. Go to Actions > "Crawl OSCAR Data"